-Figure 6.
-Percent of students enrolled in distance education courses, by amount of distance education and student level: 2019-20
+Figure 4.
+Percent of students enrolled in distance education courses, by amount of distance education: 2019-20

 NOTE: N is the number of institutions in the comparison group.

 SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, 12-month Enrollment component.

-Figure 7.
-Number of degrees awarded, by level: 2019-20
+Figure 5.
+Number of subbaccalaureate degrees and certificates awarded, by level: 2019-20

-NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
-N is the number of institutions in the comparison group.
+NOTE: N is the number of institutions in the comparison group.
 SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2020, Completions component.

-Figure 8.
+Figure 6.
 Tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: Academic years 2017-18 to 2020-21